ChairMane/CS179M-Balalayka-pacman-ctf/README.md

 ### PyTorch
 In order to make it easier on us, [PyTorch](https://pytorch.org/tutorials/intermediate/reinforcement_q_learning.html) was used for reinforcement learning.
 A Dueling Deep Q Network was used to get a Q value.
 A total of 37 features are fed into the network, with 5 outputs in the final layer.

+### Final Report
+To get the full details of this project, please find `report.pdf` in our base directory.